phylovi/bito/README.md

 ## Terminology

 PCSS stands for parent-child subsplit.
-They are represented as bitsets in three "chunks", which are sub-bit-sets.
+They are represented as bitsets in three equal-sized "chunks", which are sub-bit-sets.
 For example, `100011001` is composed of the chunks `100`, `011` and `001`.
 If the taxa are x0, x1, and x2 then this means the parent subsplit is (A, BC), and the child subsplit is (B,C).